-The aim of this Level 6 Diploma in Sign Language Interpreting is to promote underpinning knowledge, understanding of interpreting theories and a diverse range of skills required for those who are working and/or training as interpreters so that they are able to function with the high level standards expected of them.
+The aim of the Level 6 Diploma in Sign Language Interpreting and Translation is to promote underpinning knowledge, understanding of interpreting/translation theories and a diverse range of skills required for those who are working and/or training as interpreters and translators so that they are able to function with the high level standards expected of them.

 How it's delivered

 The Bristol and South Wales based team consists of four teachers, three of whom are native BSL users from Deaf families.
 The fourth has spent over twenty years working with and living in the Deaf community.
 Three teachers are qualified interpreters and one is a qualified translator.

 Two of the teachers are Deaf and so learners will have the rare opportunity to be taught by Deaf teachers who are also qualified interpreters/translators as well as users of interpreting services.
 The majority of course will be taught through the medium of British Sign Language, allowing both Deaf and hearing learners to train and also allowing learners opportunities to improve on the type of language used in interpreting and translation situations.
 Deaf learners who meet the eligibility criteria can train to as either intra-lingual (relay) interpreters or as translators (working from written English into BSL).